hankbao/libreboot/www/contrib.md

 Based on the work done by Peter Stuge, Vladimir Serbineko and others in the coreboot project, got native graphics initialization to work on the ThinkPad X60, allowing it to be supported in libreboot.
-Denis gave Leah a lot of advice and helped her to found the libreboot project.
+Denis gave a lot of advice and helped found the libreboot project.
 Contact **GNUtoo-irssi** in the \#libreboot IRC channel.
 Denis is also one of the founders of the [Replicant](http://replicant.us/) project.